OffCourse/offcourse-documentation-middleman/source/content/projects/coding-the-humanities.html.md

 - Johanna Barnbeck
 images:
 summery: |
-  Coding the Humanities is the teaching program that inspired the need for offcourse.
+  Coding the Humanities is the teaching program that inspired Offcourse.
 reference:
   title: Coding the Humanities
   url: http://codingthehumanities.com/